Early each spring our Jewish friends celebrate Purim. The origin of Purim is found in the book of Esther, which is a beautiful and moving story.

 This was done at great personal risk as she could have been summarily executed.
 Esther’s bravery shows how one person can make a difference

-To commemorate this event, an annual celebration was commanded, which is still celebrated today:
+To commemorate this event, an annual celebration was commanded by Mordecai, Esther’s uncle.
+He wrote:

 “Mordecai recorded these events, and he sent letters to all the Jews throughout the provinces of King Xerxes, near and far, to have them celebrate annually the fourteenth and fifteenth days of the month of Adar as the time when the Jews got relief from their enemies, and as the month when their sorrow was turned into joy and their mourning into a day of celebration.